brentkearney/docker-nginx-letsencrypt-sample/README.md

 It also mounts the Docker socket in order to inspect the other containers.
 See the security warning above in the docker-gen section about the risks of that.

-### Example website and API
+### Example websites
 These two very simple examples are running in their own respective containers.
-They are defined in a `docker-compose.yml` file:
+They are defined in their own `docker-compose.yml` file:

 ```
 services: